The Impacts - Inner Works Therapy

 Scapegoated adult children can be similarly so enmeshed and trauma bonded to the parent to the degree that they never ‘leave’ or give up the challenge of getting their needs met, often until later in life when they realise the battle is futile.

-What actually happened when you met that exciting person was that your unconscious was doing the choosing.
-The narcissist’s cold energy was reminiscent of your emotionally unavailable parent/caregiver and your unconscious was grabbing at one more chance to resolve the problem or ‘get love from that parent’.
+Commonly, what actually happened when you met that exciting person was that your subconscious was doing the choosing.
+The narcissist’s cold energy was reminiscent of your emotionally unavailable parent/caregiver and your brain was grabbing at one more chance to re-enact and to master – to finally get the love and approval of the original parent(s).

-A number of factors keep you in place including:
+A number of factors can keep you in the relationship including:

 • you are trauma bonded; the narcissist is the cause and the cure – only when the narcissist is approving can you feel calmed